vitorsalgado/goprom/README.md

 With the application running, in order to process new promotions, add the **promotions.csv** file to the directory **data** at the project root dir.
 After some time, the **loader** application will identify this file and start the process automatically.
-Query one promotion with the following command:
+To query one promotion, use the following command:

 ```
 curl http://localhost:8080/promotions/d018ef0b-dbd9-48f1-ac1a-eb4d90e57118